Maintaining standards of care

 - Promote efficient care and reduce health care waste through facilitating communication, continuity, and coordination of care among providers and supporting a focus on prevention and appropriate level of service.

-- Promote health equity among diverse populations by identifying and addressing social needs, including access to care that fits cultural and linguistic preferences.
+- Promote health equity among diverse populations by identifying and addressing social needs, including access to care that fits cultural and linguistic preferences, and supporting Plan staff cultural humility and awareness of disparities, and supporting Plan staff cultural humility and awareness of disparities.

 - Assess and address the satisfaction of members with their health care plan and services to support patient-centered system improvements.

-The QM program implements the Member Safety Program, facilitates the organizational Population Health Management Strategy, and assesses the adequacy of the network.
+The QM Program implements the Member Safety Program, facilitates the organizational Population Health Management Strategy, and assesses the adequacy of the network.
 It also ensures delegation oversight, credentialing compliance, and clinical services compliance.
-Finally, it implements policies and procedures to ensure plan compliance with established standards of practice, NCQA accreditation standards and CMS, PA, NJ, and other regulatory requirements.
+Finally, it implements policies and procedures to ensure plan compliance with established standards of practice, NCQA accreditation standards and CMS, Pennsylvania, New Jersey, and other regulatory requirements.

-- Reviewing and addressing member adverse occurrences, complaints, and concerns about the health care they have received¹
+- Reviewing and addressing member adverse occurrences, complaints, and concerns about the health care they have received*

 - Reviewing claims data to identify potential safety and care quality issues, including medical and medication errors, for providers